We use the

 2019) package allows one to write

 is then translated into and evaluated as SQL queries behind the

 We connect to the database as follows:

 where, as suggested in the

 protocol type and the database to use (

 wca).
 This is

 dbConnect with options such as

 To import the data one can either open a

-mysql shell and type SQL commands or send the SQL query from R to the database:
+type SQL commands or send the SQL query from R to the database: